DWI/DUI Defense Lawyers

 Individuals should also be aware that in certain alcohol-related drunk driving cases, immobilization of the automobile or forfeiture of the automobile may be imposed.

 In addition to drunk driving cases, there are a whole host of other crimes that can result in driver’s license sanctions.
-These include many drug crimes and a number of negligent driving crimes.
+At present these include many drug crimes and a number of negligent driving crimes.
+However, due to legislative changes signed into law by the Governor earlier this year, on October 1, 2021 license suspensions will no longer occur for crimes that are unrelated to driving safety.

 Therefore, it is important to at least contact a drunk driving attorney for advice regarding potential driver’s license and vehicle sanctions related to the facts and circumstances of your specific case.
 Remember, every case is unique and there is no one catch-all answer when it comes to DUI or DWI defense in Kalamazoo, Michigan.